haohe/xpe_doc/course/before.md

 ### Prerequisite

 1. You should have good knowledge of HTML5, JavaScript and CSS
-2. You should have basic knowledge of XML
+2. You should have basic knowledge of XML.
+You should know the difference between XML and HTML.
-3. You should have a computer running Windows, or MacOS, or Linux
+3. You should have a computer running Windows, or MacOS, or Linux.
+You should know how to run command line.

 ### Prepare your environment